becoming/talks/README.md

 ## Usage

-The Usage guide is contained in the example presentation that lives in this repository in the [exampleSite](./exampleSite) directory.
+The Usage guide is contained in the example presentation that lives in this repository in the [theSite](theSite) directory.
 You can access a live version at [reveal-hugo.dzello.com](https://reveal-hugo.dzello.com/).

 ### Root vs. section presentations